 ● deliver the kind of area that everyone wants to live and work in.

-● Access to high quality affordable play and leisure activities will be increased
+● Increase access to high quality affordable play and leisure activities.

 The project will widen and deepen the communities participation and help inform and plan wider funding proposals from Government and Lottery sources.
 They would be integral to demonstrating engagement, need, decision making, participation and ‘piloting’ community involvement in the future project development.

-The old building, near the foot of the Walk, at 165A will be upgraded for use by public sector bodies, voluntary organisations and small businesses.
+The old building, near the foot of the Walk, at 165A has been upgraded for use by public sector bodies, voluntary organisations and small businesses.

-Behind it is a vast piece of concrete land, the size of 2/3 of a football pitch that will be an outdoor community-run space.
+Behind it is a vast piece of concrete land, the size of 2/3 of a football pitch that is developing as an outdoor community-run space.

-7 shipping containers will be brought into the site as soon as the old tram depot is demolished and will be upcycled and turned into artists’ studios – each decorated in different colours and designs, with the artists and community deciding on the style.
-They are 40ft long by 8ft wide and are insulated and waterproof, fitted with plumbing and electricity, and will be fitted with secure windows and doors.
+After the old tram depot was demolished, 7 shipping containers were brought into the site and were upcycled and turned into artists’ studios – each decorated in different colours and designs, with the artists and community having decided on the style.
+They are 40ft long by 8ft wide and are insulated and waterproof, fitted with plumbing and electricity, and were fitted with secure windows and doors.

-15 wooden huts previously used at the city’s German Christmas market on The Mound, which have been in storage for several years and will be refurbished and made fit-for-purpose depending on their proposed use – e.g. studios, retail space, workshops, social enterprise initiatives.
+15 wooden huts previously used at the city’s German Christmas market on The Mound, which have been in storage for several years are being refurbished and made fit-for-purpose depending on their proposed use – e.g. studios, retail space, workshops, social enterprise initiatives.

 The back of the site is to be used as storage for the future extension of the tram network along Leith Walk.